s1rd4v3/advanced-tile-card/README.md

-# Advanced Tile Card for Lovelace [under construction 🚧]
+# Advanced Tile Card for Lovelace [🚧 under construction 🚧]
-> This card is not yet ready for production and is ment for my personal usage mainly.
-If anyone can use it, the better.
+> This card is not yet ready for production and is ment for my personal usage primarely.
+If someone else can use it, all the better.

 ## Inspiration ❤️
-This card is heavily inspired by [matt8707](https://github.com/matt8707) [hass-config](https://github.com/matt8707/hass-config) config and the main reason - This was done using the [Boilerplate Card](https://github.com/custom-cards/boilerplate-card) by [@iantrich](https://www.github.com/iantrich).
+- This card is heavily inspired by [matt8707](https://github.com/matt8707) [hass-config](https://github.com/matt8707/hass-config) config and the main reason I created this card
+- This was done using the [Boilerplate Card](https://github.com/custom-cards/boilerplate-card) by [@iantrich](https://www.github.com/iantrich).

 ## Features
 - A click on the icon triggers the main entity action if there is an obvious one, a click on the rest of the card opens the `more-info` dialog